Ronaldinho released from Paraguayan prison on house arrest after 32 days in jail | Goal.com

 Ronaldinho released from Paraguayan prison on house arrest after 32 days in jail

-Ronaldinho and his brother Roberto Assis have been released from prison in Paraguay and placed under house arrest, sources have confirmed to Goal.
+Ronaldinho and his brother Roberto Assis have been released from prison in Paraguay and placed under house arrest.

 The pair were arrested in early March after allegedly using a false passport to enter the country.